-The grey line indicates the current estimated population and the blue and orange coloured bars highlight population projections in 2045.
+The blue (male) and purple (female) bars indicates the current estimated population and the blue and purple coloured lines highlight population projections in 2043.
 There is projected to be a reduction in younger people as a whole, a reduction in working age females and an overall increase of people over 65.

 Whilst living a longer life is an indicator of improved living standards, improved lifestyle and greater access to quality healthcare services, there are key issues that impact on housing and caring for an ageing population.
-While it is projected that a greater number of older women than men will be living alone in 204111, the 'gender gap' is projected to lessen in the next 25 years.
+While it is projected that a greater number of older women than men will be living alone in 2043, the 'gender gap' is projected to lessen in the next 25 years.
 This is due to life expectancy changes between males and females, and could influence individual's choices for future housing to accommodate their different needs.

-It should be noted that projections are subject to change and there are other factors affecting population size such as inward and outward migration which may impact this projection.
+It should be noted that projections are subject to change due to a range of other factors which can affect projections